SOCI/soci/docs/api/client.md

     blob_handle  soci_get_use_blob     (statement_handle st, char const * name);

 These functions allow to inspect the state and value of named use elements.

----
-Note: these functions are provide only for single use elements, not for vectors; the rationale for this is that modifiable use elements are not supported for bulk operations.
+***Note:*** these functions are provide only for single use elements, not for vectors; the rationale for this is that modifiable use elements are not supported for bulk operations.

     void soci_prepare(statement_handle st, char const * query);
     int  soci_execute(statement_handle st, int withDataExchange);